-One possible issue with this is that, depending on what the origin of the effects we want to remove with this filter, we may want to divide the polynomial in Eq.
-2.33 by the $T{\rm sys}$ corresponding to the frequency channel, since a channel with high $T{\rm sys}$ is expected to have a relatively lower effect of any signal compared to the noise.
+One possible issue with the current version of the polyfilter is that, depending on what the origin of the effects we want to remove with this filter, we may want to divide the polynomial in Eq.
+2.32 by the $T{sys}$ corresponding to the frequency channel, since a channel with high $T{sys}$ is expected to have a relatively lower effect of any signal compared to the noise.
 This is certainly what we would expect from a continuous foreground.